Skip to main content

 • Color options: Silver, black, brown

-If you’re looking for walkway or garden accent lighting that provides enough illumination to be useful, the Beau Jardin solar path lights are one of the top options.
-Standing about a foot tall, the glass and metal lantern is quite durable, surviving our impact testing and proving weather resistant during a cold, wet New England winter.
+If you’re looking for walkway or garden accent lighting that provides enough illumination to be useful, the Beau Jardin solar path lights are the best solar lights for most people.
+Standing about a foot tall, the glass and metal lantern is quite durable, surviving our impact testing and proving its weather resistance during a cold, wet New England winter.

 These lights work best under direct sunlight, but also performed quite well in our indirect light testing on cloudy days.
 What’s more, they held a charge long after our official testing window finished, still shining down in my basement days later.